rackerlabs/cloudfeeds-ballista/README.md

   -n <value> | --dbNames <value>
          dbNames is comma separated list of database names to be exported.
 Default value is all the databases configured.
   --dryrun
            dryrun is a true/false flag.
-Set this flag to verify all the configurations.
+Set this flag to test connections to DB and remote systems.
 When this option is set other options are ignored.
   --help
          Use this option to get detailed usage information of this utility.